 Patient visitor reminders

-- The information desk staff and volunteers are here to help guide you to where you need to go.
+- The information desk staff are here to help guide you to where you need to go.

 - Do not leave children alone in public areas of the hospital.